Almac Staff Raise Funds For Northern Ireland Charities

 Staff at Almac today handed over £10,000 to representatives of local charities following recent exciting fundraising efforts.

-The four winners of the recent Hillsborough Oyster Festival Soap Box race were on hand to present a check for £7000 to Linda Alexander and Tom Mallon from the Northern Ireland Cystic Fibrosis Trust.
+The four winners of the recent Hillsborough Oyster Festival Soap Box race were on hand to present a cheque for £7000 to Linda Alexander and Tom Mallon from the Northern Ireland Cystic Fibrosis Trust.
 Damian Cooper, Andrew McKinney, Niall Jackson and Mark Armstrong along with the team of engineers designed and constructed the Almac capsule which swept to victory at the annual festival race on 2nd of September.
 The team also won prizes for best built soapbox and best turned out team and raised £7000 through sponsorship.

-Damian Cooper, Captain of the soap box team said “After using our engineering expertise to build the soapbox, and having so much fun on the day of the race, we are proud to be able to hand over this check today.
+Damian Cooper, Captain of the soap box team said “After using our engineering expertise to build the soapbox, and having so much fun on the day of the race, we are proud to be able to hand over this cheque today.
 We hope our donation goes some small way to helping the Cystic Fibrosis Trust carry out its valuable work.”

 Elaine Gibson and Heather Stevenson led the efforts to raise the cash for these two charities at the annual Almac ball attended by 900 employees held in a marquee at the site.